uptrace/uptrace-go/example/zerolog-vector/README.md

 	Msg("message from zerolog")
 ```

-That may not very convenient, so we recommend to try
+That is not very convenient, so we recommend to use
 [Zap](https://github.com/uptrace/opentelemetry-go-extra/tree/main/otelzap) or
 [logrus](https://github.com/uptrace/opentelemetry-go-extra/tree/main/otellogrus) instead.